developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Icon Label Background
 Specifies the background color of the icon label text of applications displayed in User Mode.
-Default is white.
+Default is white (FFFFFF) with an opacity value of AA (from a range of 00 to FF).
+Get help [picking HTML color codes](http://www.colorpicker.com/).

 <b>Possible values</b>